-We have audited the accompanying consolidated financial statements of AHS Hospital Corp. and its subsidiary, which comprise the consolidated balance sheets as of December 31, 2016 and 2015, and the related consolidated statements of operations, of changes in net assets and of cash flows for the years then ended.
+We have audited the accompanying consolidated financial statements of AHS Hospital Corp. and its subsidiaries, which comprise the consolidated balance sheets as of December 31, 2017 and 2016, and the related consolidated statements of operations, of changes in net assets and of cash flows for the years then ended.